Daihatsu Leeza: 660 cc model (L111)

 In March 1990, the kei car regulations changed.
 Unlike its competitor, the Suzuki Cervo, Daihatsu chose to update the Leeza, giving it an updated chassis code L111.
 The 660 cc Leeza, arriving a little later than its more popular sibling the Mira, in August 1990, was available in R, Cha Cha and OXY trim lines.
 The Cha Cha became a regularly available model rather than a special edition.
 The larger engine and slightly enlarged bodywork made for a more usable car, and allowed for the fitment of more safety equipment.
 The standard engine was a naturally aspirated, carburetted single-cam engine with four valves per cylinder, producing 50 PS.
 However, the tax advantages for "faux" commercial vehicles had shrunk to the point of irrelevance, and the updated Leeza was only sold as a passenger car, limiting its market.

 Five months after the update, the turbocharged OXY-R (with the maximum 64 PS allowed to kei cars) arrived, with a prominent bonnet vent for the intercooler.
 Daihatsu also went through the effort of making the two-seat roadster version of the Leeza called the "Leeza Spider" ready for production.
+It was previewed by a 1991 concept car called the FX-228; this was essentially a production-ready Leeza Spider fitted with a different front bumper and some other eye-catching body modifications.
+It was first shown at the 1991 Geneva Auto Salon.
+The production version of the Spider (chassis code L111SK), only fitted with the turbocharged engine, arrived in November 1991 and lasted until the end of production in August 1993.
 The Spider received a standard leather interior.
-There was also a Spider-based show car in 1991, called the FX-228.
-The Spider (chassis code L111SK), only fitted with the turbocharged engine, arrived in November 1991 and lasted until the end of production in August 1993.